takanotume24/StarCloner/README.md

    - Repositories are sorted alphabetically by their `full_name` (e.g., `owner/repo`) and displayed to the user.

 4. **Confirmation & cloning**
-   - The script shows the number of repositories to be processed and asks for confirmation.
+   - StarCloner shows the number of repositories to be processed and asks for confirmation.
    - If confirmed, each repository is cloned into a local directory named after the GitHub username (e.g., `octocat`).
-   - If `--dry-run` is specified, it only displays which repositories would be cloned and does not perform the actual cloning.
+   - If `--dry-run` is specified, StarCloner only displays which repositories would be cloned and does not perform the actual cloning.

 ## Notes

-- The script is released under the MIT License.
+- StarCloner is released under the MIT License.
 You are free to modify and reuse it for your needs.